Surely the human mind and heart are deep, mysterious, unsearchable, and complex. (Psalm 64:6 paraphrase)

 Author Richard Carlson observes that we get worked up about things that, upon closer examination, aren’t really big deals.
 We focus on little problems and blow them out of proportion.
 Carlson observes that we spend so much energy “sweating the small stuff” that we lose touch with the kind things people do for us and show us.
 On a similar note, Dr. Les Parrott wisely urges: Seek grace and mercy from God and others every day.
 Accept grace and mercy from God and others every day.
 Show grace and mercy to others every day.

 “Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you….The Lord has forgiven you, so you also must forgive.”
 (Eph 4:32; Col 3:13)

-Don’t forget that we receive forgiveness from the Lord.
+Don’t forget that we need and keep on receiving forgiveness from the Lord.
 So, in turn, we should be kind and forgiving to those around us.
 The Bible teaches we forgive because God forgives.
-Since Jesus calls us to forgive others up to seventy times seven times6 when it comes to moral wrongs, shouldn’t we overlook that many non-moral things that tick us off?
-Since God puts all our sins behind His back,7 shouldn’t we do the same with smaller offenses others commit?
-Let’s give other people the benefit of doubt whenever possible.
+Since Jesus calls us to forgive others up to seventy times seven times when it comes to moral wrongs, shouldn’t we overlook that many non-moral things that tick us off?
+Since God puts all our sins behind His back, shouldn’t we do the same with smaller offenses others commit?6 Let’s give other people the benefit of doubt whenever possible.
 Christ and His gospel demand no less.

 Go in peace, beloved.
 Walk with King Jesus today and be a blessing to others!